 The Library Juice Academy Certificate in Digital Curation is designed for those working in libraries, archives and museums interested in learning more about and expanding their skillset in curating and maintaining unique digital assets.
 This certificate covers the basic principles of digital curation, a growing field which encompasses the creation, management and long-term stewardship of unique and valuable digital assets in libraries and other cultural heritage settings.
-Upon completion of the certificate program, the student will be prepared to undertake projects in digital curation, including collection development, rights and access, ethics and responsible stewardship, and digital preservation.
+Upon completion of the certificate program, the student will be prepared to undertake projects in digital curation, including collection development, rights and access, and digital preservation, with an understanding of professional ethics and responsible stewardship.

 The certificate requires the completion of six courses, which can be taken in any order.

 Courses in this series (each course title is a clickable link leading to more information):

 |Introduction to Digital Preservation||Natalie Baur||1.5 CEUs||$175|

 |Fundamentals of Digital Curation in Libraries, Archives and Museums||Natalie Baur||1.5 CEUs||$175|